octochangelog/octochangelog-webapp/README.md

 one repo could refer to patch level as "bugfix" and another one as "BUG FIXES".

 ##### Grouping
-At the parsing step where the MD is converted into MDAST, it's best opportunity to group changes after being normalized.
+At the parsing step where the Markdown is converted into Markdown AST, it's best opportunity to group changes after being normalized.
 This implies put all Breaking Changes together, Features together and so on.
-What if the group doesn't belong to SemVer tho?
+What if the group doesn't belong to SemVer though?
 Well, the app will do its best and keep every single category of changes received, and group them if several found.

 ##### Sorting
 Last but not least: sort the groups by priority.
 As mentioned in the intro, the group of changes we should worry about the most